seagle011/simple-encryption-decryption/README.md

-# simple-encryption-decryption
+# Encryption and Decryption GUI

-This Python program consists of a 2 text area GUI that allows you to encrypt and decrypt text using a shift cipher.
+This Python script demonstrates a simple GUI that allows users to encrypt and decrypt plaintext using a Caesar cipher.

+# Usage

+The GUI has two text areas: one for the plaintext and one for the ciphertext.
+To encrypt plaintext, enter the desired text in the plaintext text area and click the "Encrypt" button.
+The encrypted text will be displayed in the ciphertext text area.
+To decrypt ciphertext, enter the encrypted text in the ciphertext text area and click the "Decrypt" button.
+The decrypted text will be displayed in the plaintext text area.

+The encryption algorithm used is a Caesar cipher, where each letter in the plaintext is shifted by a fixed number of positions down the alphabet.
+The number of positions to shift is determined by the "key" value, which is currently set to 3.
+This value can be changed as desired.